BSc MBBS PhD (Lond), DIC, MRCP (UK), FHEA, FIDSA, FRCPCH, MA, FMedSci

 Current research activities include clinical trials of new and improved vaccines for children and adults, surveillance of invasive bacterial diseases and penumococcal vaccine impact in children in Nepal, studies of cellular and humoral immune responses to glycoconjugate and typhoid vaccines, and development of a serogroup B meningococcal vaccine.

-Logistics of Implementing a Large-scale Typhoid Vaccine Trial in Kathmandu, Nepal.
+Phase 3 Efficacy Analysis of a Typhoid Conjugate Vaccine Trial in Nepal.

 Shakya M. et al, (2019), N Engl J Med, 381, 2209 - 2218

 Plasma lipid profiles discriminate bacterial from viral infection in febrile children.

 Wang X. et al, (2019), Sci Rep, 9